andyden9/EVHEN/README.md

 It allows both encryption and signing of messages with a speed of a classical block cipher.

-EVHEN is named in honor of two greates mathematicians: Evariste Galois and Jules Henri Poincare.
+EVHEN is named in honor of two greatest mathematicians: Evariste Galois and Jules Henri Poincare.

 DEPENDENCIES
 ------------